rickballard/rickballard/README.md

 </p>

 > Seed stage civic / AI stack for *edge-owned* and *auto-evolving* systems.
-> Humans, AIs, and guardrails, aiming to keep democracy future compatible.
+> Humans, AIs, and guardrails, aiming to keep democracy future-compatible.

 ---